GAURANG1205/ChitChat/README.md

 # 💬 ChitChat – AI-Powered Messaging App

 ChitChat is a real-time one-to-one messaging app built with Flutter and Firebase.
-It supports intelligent conversations with a Gemini AI-powered chatbot, and includes modern chat features like edit, delete, and reply.
-Users can sign in with Google and manage their profiles with cloud image storage.
+It includes modern features like message editing, deleting, and replying, plus a built-in Gemini AI chatbot for smart conversations.
+Users can sign in with Google and manage their profiles with cloud-based image storage.

 ---